Martinique macaw

 The Martinique macaw is one of 13 extinct macaw species that have been proposed to have lived in the Caribbean islands.
-Many of these species are now considered dubious because only three are known from physical remains, and there are no extant endemic macaws on the islands today.
-Macaws were frequently transported between the Caribbean islands and the South American mainland in both prehistoric and historic times, so it is impossible to know whether contemporaneous reports refer to imported or native species.
+Many of these species are now considered dubious; only three are known from physical remains, and there are no extant endemic macaws on the islands today.
+Macaws were frequently transported between the Caribbean islands and the South American mainland in both prehistoric and historic times, and it is therefore difficult to establish whether contemporaneous reports refer to imported or native species.